sir-pinecone/win32/desktop-src/SecCrypto/signtool.md

-description: Learn how to use SignTool, a command-line tool that digitally signs files, verifies the signatures in files, and time stamps files. ms.assetid: aa59cb35-5fba-4ce8-97ea-fc767c83f88e ms.topic: article ms.date: 07/16/2024
+description: Learn how to use SignTool, a command-line tool that digitally signs files, verifies the signatures in files, and time stamps files. ms.assetid: aa59cb35-5fba-4ce8-97ea-fc767c83f88e ms.topic: article ms.date: 11/21/2024
 ---

 # SignTool

-SignTool is a command-line tool that digitally signs files, verifies the signatures in files, and time stamps files.
+SignTool is a command-line tool that digitally signs files, verifies the signatures in files, removes the signatures from files, and time stamps files.
 For information about why signing files is important, see [Introduction to code signing](cryptography-tools.md).

 SignTool is available as part of the [Windows Software Development Kit (SDK)](https://developer.microsoft.com/windows/downloads/windows-sdk).
 The tool is installed in the `\Bin` folder of the Windows SDK installation path, for example: `C:\Program Files (x86)\Windows Kits\10\bin\10.0.22621.0\x64\signtool.exe`.